timescale/docs/api/_hyperfunctions/statistical-aggregates/stats_agg/corr.md

       description: >-
         The statistical aggregate produced by a `stats_agg` call
   returns:
-    - column: intercept
+    - column: corr
       type: DOUBLE PRECISION
       description: >-
-        The x intercept of the least-squares fit line
+        The correlation coefficient of the least-squares fit line
 examples:
   - description: >-
-      Calculate the x intercept from independent variable `y` and dependent variable `x` for each 15-minute time bucket.
+      Calculate the correlation coefficient of independent variable `y` and dependent variable `x` for each 15-minute time bucket.
     command:
       language: sql
       code: |-
         SELECT
           id,
           time_bucket('15 min'::interval, ts) AS bucket,
-            x_intercept(stats_agg(y, x)) AS summary
+          corr(stats_agg(y, x)) AS summary
         FROM foo
         GROUP BY id, time_bucket('15 min'::interval, ts)
+---